mosquito/aio-pika/docs/source/index.rst

 * ``fail_fast`` (``true``/``yes``/``y``/``enable``/``on``/``enabled``/``1`` means ``True``, otherwise ``False``) -
   special behavior for the start connection attempt, if it fails, all other attempts stops and an exception will be thrown at the connection stage.
-Enabled by default, if you are sure you need to disable this feature, be ensures for the passed URL is reallt working.
+Enabled by default, if you are sure you need to disable this feature, be ensures for the passed URL is really working.
 Otherwise, your program will go into endless reconnection attempts that can not be successed.

 .. _RFC 8305: https://datatracker.ietf.org/doc/html/rfc8305.html